pytest-dev/pytest/doc/en/reference/plugin_list.rst

      *status*: N/A,
      *requires*: N/A

-     A pytest plugin that can automaticly skip test case based on dependence info calculated by trace
+     A pytest plugin that can automatically skip test case based on dependence info calculated by trace

   :pypi:`pytest-konira`
      *last release*: Oct 09, 2011,